WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 Basic Info about DVD

-Parameters that Affect the DVD Ripping
+Parameters that Affect DVD Ripping

 • High quality > requires complex algorithms > results in large file size > takes more time > slow